icopy-site/awesome/docs/index.md

 - [Web Animation](awesome/awesome-web-animation.md) - Animations in the browser with JavaScript, CSS, SVG, etc.
 - [Yew](awesome/awesome-yew.md) - Rust framework inspired by Elm and React for creating multi-threaded frontend web apps with WebAssembly.
 - [Material-UI](awesome/awesome-material-ui.md) - Material Design React components for faster and easier web development.
+- [Building Blocks for Web Apps](awesome/awesome-building-blocks-for-web-apps.md) - Standalone features to be integrated into web apps.

 ## Back-End Development